 What is Preventive Maintenance Compliance (PMC)?

-Preventive maintenance compliance (PMC) is a maintenance metric that expresses how many scheduled preventive maintenance tasks have been completed over a certain period.
-PM compliance benchmarks the efficacy of PM programs and indicates how well PM schedules are being adhered to.
-It’s therefore a very important metric in improving a plant’s PM practices.
+Preventive maintenance compliance (PMC) is a maintenance metric and KPI that expresses how many scheduled preventive maintenance tasks have been completed over a certain period.
+It benchmarks the efficacy of PM programs and indicates how well PM schedules are being adhered to.
+It’s therefore a very important metric in improving a plant’s maintenance practices.

 How preventive maintenance compliance is used in manufacturing